birturkarchive/lestwoods_0.01/README.md

 LESTWOODS Kernel v0.01
-LestWoods is a standalone, x86-based micro-kernel developed from scratch without any standard library dependencies (-ffreestanding).
+LestWoods is a standalone, x86-based monolitchic-kernel developed from scratch without any standard library dependencies (-ffreestanding).
 This project serves as a technical exploration into low-level system programming, hardware interfacing, and custom file system architecture.

 Technical Specifications